OT-OSM/wazuh/README.md

 ### Usage

-The inventory for rabbitmq role should look like this:-
+The inventory for wazuh_manager role should look like this:-

 ```ini
 [wazuh]